a sample highlighting my teaching experiences

 How do games foster community?

-A cross-curricular Grade 8 unit, connecting Social Studies (Renaissance), Health (Gaming & Addictions), Language Arts (Communication, Writing/Editing, Digital Literacy) and Art (Design).
+Using Design Thinking as an ideating tool, this was a cross-curricular Grade 8 unit, connecting Social Studies (Renaissance), Health (Gaming & Addictions), Language Arts (Communication, Writing/Editing, Digital Literacy) and Art (Design).
 Please see the Unit Plan here in google docs.
-Students researched gaming history and then developed & tested games.
+Students researched gaming history and then developed, designed & tested games.
 Building upon students’ strengths, students designed online games, board games and even physical gym games.
 We connected globally with a Japanese language classroom in Hawaii to share and critique game designs.

 Creating Student Collaborative Assessment Practices.